ros-navigation/docs.nav2.org/migration/Dashing.rst

 Navigation2 now supports new algorithms for control and SLAM.
 The Timed-Elastic Band (TEB) controller was implemented `and can be found here <https://github.com/rst-tu-dortmund/teb_local_planner>`_.
 It is its own controller plugin that can be used instead of the DWB controller.
-Nav2 also supports SLAM Toolbox as the default SLAM implementation for ROS2.
+Nav2 also supports SLAM Toolbox as the default SLAM implementation for ROS 2.
 This replaces the use of Cartographer.

 New Plugins